autodidaddict/mudserver/test/README.md

-# Unit Tests for mudserver
+# Unit Tests for myrddin

-This directory contains unit tests for the mudserver project.
+This directory contains unit tests for the myrddin project.
 The tests are written using the [hspec](https://hspec.github.io/) testing framework, which provides a BDD-style syntax for writing tests.

 ## Test Structure